NEO Finisher Effect VST Plugin

 What is Copyrighting?

-First of all, it’s the right of making copies of your own work.
-To clarify, this includes any derivative works which mean any recent work that is mostly based on previous work.
-Moreover, it includes any reproductions which mean people can’t make copies of your work using CDs for example.
-Plus, distributing copies or phonorecord are under those right as well in terms of selling, transferring ownership, renting, lending or leasing.
+Moreover, it includes reproductions which means people can’t make copies of your work using CDs for example.
+Plus, distributing copies or phonorecord is under those rights as well in terms of selling, transferring ownership, renting, lending or leasing.
 Finally, any public performing for your work is also under the terms of copyrighting including stage or live performing, using your music in movies or any visual work, and playing your work on the radio or at events.

 Should You Copyright Your Beats?

-Basically, your beats are copyrighted as soon as you create them.
+Your beats are copyrighted as soon as you create them.
 However, the question might be: do I register my beats with a copyright office?
 The suggested answer is yes.

 Why?
 In the case of someone using your beats without your permission, your registered copyright will grant you great support in terms of suing them and doing the court procedures.
-On the other hand, if your work is not copyrighted, then your chances in courts against them are going to be more difficult to deal with.
+On the other hand, if your work is not copyrighted, then your chances in court against them are going to be more difficult to deal with.

 When to Copyright the Beats?

 Now, should you have your beats copied before or after releasing them?
-What makes sense is to do it before releasing your music to the world for it’s like insurance when someone steals your work, claims it as theirs, profiting with millions of dollars out of it, then you will have the right to take legal actions.
+What makes sense is to do it before releasing your music to the world for it’s like insurance when someone steals your work, claims it as theirs, profiting with millions of dollars out of it, then you will have the right to take legal action.

 Questions: